dgsponer/ansible-collection-vmware_vcd/README.md

-# Ansible Collection - dholzer.vmware_vcd
+# Ansible Collection - dgsponer.vmware_vcd

 Documentation for the collection.